akc8012/clignore/README.md

 ## Roadmap
 - Some kind of CI/CD would be nice
+- Along that same line, it would be helpful to have pre-built binaries somewhere
 - The error handling is pretty lazy.
 I'm just doing a bunch of `unwrap`s in `main`, so while errors are displayed to the user, they're not very pretty.